paulkrog/paulkrog.github.io/index.md

 I'm a postdoctoral fellow at Harvard advised by [Nada Amin][nada] and [Walter Fontana][walter].
 My primary area of research touches programming languages, logic, and program synthesis.
+I received a PhD from the [University of Illinois][uiuc] advised by [Madhusudan Parthasarathy][madhu].

 <!-- Currently we are exploring ... evolutionary algorithms -->
 <!-- program synthesis. -->

-I will be joining the [University of Colorado Boulder][cu] as an assistant professor in computer science starting Fall 2026.
-I received a PhD from the [University of Illinois][uiuc] advised by [Madhusudan Parthasarathy][madhu].
+I will be joining the [University of Colorado Boulder][cu] as an assistant professor in computer science starting Fall 2026 and will be recruiting PhD students.
+If my research interests you please consider [applying to the CS PhD program][apply] and mentioning my name in your application.

 I'm also a jazz alto saxophone player 🎷 and always interested in chances to jam.
 Shoot me an email if you'd like to talk about anything